Take Five: V-shaped virus rebound

 3/ FANG ALERT

 Around 86% of U.S. firms have beaten earnings expectations so far and forecasts overall are for 33% Q1 growth.
-In coming days, Facebook (FB.O), Apple Inc (AAPL.O), Google-parent Alphabet Inc (GOOGL.O) and Amazon (AMZN.O) will show how the tech heavyweights are faring.
+In coming days, Facebook, Apple Inc, Google-parent Alphabet Inc and Amazon will show how the tech heavyweights are faring.

 Apple earnings are seen up some 32%.
 Tesla meanwhile reports on Tuesday and its revenues are forecast to have grown by 71%, Refinitiv I/B/E/S data shows.